philipperolet/trg-players/project.md

 # Project Management

-## séparer les codes de jeu humain vs jeu machine
+#### séparer les codes de jeu humain vs jeu machine

-## create a random player on a smaller board and a way to run it accordingly
+#### create a random player on a smaller board and a way to run it accordingly

+#### backend java pour aller plus vite sur les trucs?

 ## Backlog
+- remove libs from vcs to avoid useless commits / searchs?
 - tab should autocomplete
 - add walls & fruits with clicks
 - let tests be pretty-printed